 These are our four school rules against which the behaviour of everyone in our school is considered.

-At Townley we use restorative approaches to deal with making, maintaining and, when necessary, repairing relationships.
-Children are encouraged to be aware not only of their own needs but also those of others.
-We aim to develop values of respect, tolerance, self-control and a sense of responsibility.
-We also have trained Peer Mediators, whoa er children in Emperor Class who have volunteered to train fro the role.
+- At Townley we use restorative approaches to deal with making, maintaining and, when necessary, repairing relationships. - Children are encouraged to be aware not only of their own needs but also those of others. - We aim to develop values of respect, tolerance, self-control, and a sense of responsibility. - We also have trained Peer Mediators, children in Emperor Class who have volunteered to train for the role.

 Through the Personal, Social, Health Education (PSHE) lessons, Circle Time and assemblies, children will be encouraged to take responsibility for their actions before conflicts arise.

 Working restoratively teaches the children that the consequences of their actions have an impact on others.

 When dealing with conflict, these questions will be asked:

 What happened?

 What were you thinking?

 What needs to happen to put things right?

-What are you going to do differently next time?
+What are you going to do differently next

+time?

 The person asking the questions will check that the victim and the wrong doer are both happy with the outcome.

-The aim is to:-
+The Aim Is To:

 Listen to all sides of the story.

 Get people to talk to each other.

 Restore relationships.

 Repair harm.

-Improve people's choices in the future.
+Improve people's choices in the future

-Attendance
+We also have trained Peer Mediators who support conflict resolutions.

+Children in Year 5 and 6 can volunteer for this role.